 So instead of giving you some general guidance, we’re going to break this down into the four most commonly asked questions and help you figure out how much you might need for a traditional retirement, to retire early, to survive a year, and for financial security.
 Like anything, specific numbers will depend upon your specific situation, but these guidelines should help!

 How Much Money Do You Need for Traditional Retirement?

-After you determine how much money you will need each month, you can determine how much money you will need in your retirement accounts in order to achieve that.
-This awesome retirement calculator, created by Jesse at the Best Interest Blog, will help you figure out exactly how much money you need to save in order to afford retirement.
+After you determine how much money you will need each month, you can determine how much money you will need in your retirement accounts to achieve that.
+This awesome retirement calculator, created by Jesse at the Best Interest Blog, will help you figure out exactly how much money you need to save to afford retirement.

 However, this calculator only considers one leg of the stool – your IRA or 401K retirement accounts.
-To get a better sense of how much money you will have in retirement, be sure to include all potential sources of income.
-Some folks are lucky enough to still have a pension, others may have a railroad or teachers retirement plan rather than social security, and still others might have multiple retirement accounts, ROTH IRAS, side hustle income, royalties, or a variety of other income sources.
+To get a better sense of how much money you will have in retirement, be sure to include all potential income sources.
+Some folks are lucky enough to still have a pension.
+Others may have a railroad or teachers retirement plan rather than social security.
+Still others might have multiple retirement accounts, ROTH IRAS, side hustle income, royalties, or a variety of other income sources.
 All of these things should be included in your calculations.